cjl2183/FilterAgeChange/README.md

 The project was focused on a Convolutional VGG16 Neural Network over a time span of 2+ weeks.

 This project has leveraged various libraries and datasets including:
-- [DEX: Deep EXpectation of apparent age from a single image](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) - a pretrained image-based age detection neural network
-Rasmus Rothe and Radu Timofte and Luc Van Gool.
+- [DEX: Deep EXpectation of apparent age from a single image](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/) - Rasmus Rothe and Radu Timofte and Luc Van Gool.
 ChaLearn Looking at People workshop: DEX: Deep EXpectation of apparent age from a single image.
 International Conference on Computer Vision (ICCV).
 December 2015.
 Web.
 June 2016.
 - [Instragram Filters](https://github.com/acoomans/instagram-filters) - a Python library for replicas of Instagram filters
 - [CaffeToKeras Library](https://github.com/MarcBS/keras) - this repo includes tools for converting an implementation in the Caffe framework to Keras
 - [The Chicago Face Database](http://chicagofaces.org/) - Ma, Correll, & Wittenbrink (2015).
 The Chicago Face Database: A Free Stimulus Set of Faces and Norming Data.
 Behavior Research Methods, 47, 1122-1135.